Anantnag railway station

-Anantnag railway station is a railway station on the Northern railway network.
+Anantnag Railway Station is a railway station on the Northern railway network.
 It is the headquarters of Anantnag division of Northern Railway zone.
-It lies in Firozpur division.
+It lies in Jammu division.

 History

 The station has been built as part of the Jammu–Baramulla line megaproject, intending to link the Kashmir Valley with Jammu Tawi and the rest of the Indian rail network.

 The station is basically located in rice fields which are between wanpoh and harnag.
 It is approximately 4.5 km far from Anantnag town.

 Design

 The station features Kashmiri wood architecture, with an intended ambience of a royal court which is designed to complement the local surroundings to the station.
 Station signage is predominantly in Urdu, English and Hindi.